History Files

 c.400 - 200 BC

-The civilisation of the Garamantes reaches a peak around this time, and a new capital is soon founded at Garama (Jarmah).
-The construction of water-mining tunnels reaches its apogee, as does the trade in sub-Saharan slaves to keep the water supply running smoothly.
-Village and town construction also reaches a peak, and the extinct lakes of the Sahara, dry now for almost six millennia, are mined for their salt content.
+Village and town construction similarly reaches a peak, and the extinct lakes of the Sahara, dry now for almost six millennia, are mined for their salt content.
 The Garamantes become famous salt traders.
 However, the subsequent rise in population will eventually put an ever-increasing strain on the limited water supply.

 Garamantes underground paintings

-The Romans knew the Garamantes as the Fezzan, or south-west Libyan desert Phasania, and it was they who left behind these underground wall paintings
+The Romans knew the Garamantes as the Fezzan, or south-west Libyan Desert Phasania, and it was they who left behind these underground wall paintings

 96 - 30 BC

 To the north, Cyrene becomes part of the Roman republic in 96 BC.
-In 37 BC it is restored to the Ptolemies by Marcus Antonius (Mark Antony), and his daughter by Cleopatra VII of Egypt is made queen in Cyrene.
-This arrangement lasts for just seven years before Egypt is permanently incorporated within the republic and subsequent empire.
-Romans are now a fixed feature on the northern edge of the Garamantes' territory.
+It is restored to the Ptolemies in 37 BC by Marcus Antonius (Mark Antony), and his daughter by Cleopatra VII of Egypt is made queen in Cyrene.

 49 - 46 BC